Sahasrajit123/Sahasrajit123.github.io/_pages/research.md

    *Introduction* : This is a synchronous gradient coding problem where the master does not expect the sum of all the $k$-gradients but the sum of any $l=\alpha.k$ gradients would suffice.
 Each of the $n$ child servers is provided with a set of gradients to compute and transmit one or more linear combinations of them.
 We aim to design schemes which could tolerate upto $s$-stragglers with minimum number of gradients per worker.
    * Designed schemes attaining the lower bound on the number of gradient data subsets assigned to every worker but with high communication load per worker.<br/>
    * Proved that the above scheme is "optimal" in the number of gradients assigned to any worker under certain constraints on $n,l$ and $s$.<br/>
-   * We also simulate such schemes using different delay model on machines and show empirically that such schemes may indeed converge faster than full recovery schemes and the ones which don't use any coding.<br/>
+   * We simulate such schemes using different delay model on machines and show empirically that such schemes may indeed converge faster than full recovery schemes and the ones which don't use any coding.<br/>
    * [Paper](https://arxiv.org/abs/2102.10163) presented at [ISIT, 2021](https://2021.ieee-isit.org/)